 Pet insurance can cover vaccinations, but it depends on your individual policy.
 Most plans that provide preventative or wellness care will offer some form of vaccine coverage; how much will depend on your plan.
 Some companies will cover a certain number of vaccines annually, while others will put a specific dollar amount on how much you can claim for vaccines.

 The American Association of Feline Practitioners Vaccination Advisory Panel recommends that all indoor cats receive FVRCP, rabies, and leukemia vaccines.

 The FVRCP is a combination vaccine that protects your cat from three common diseases: feline viral rhinotracheitis, feline calicivirus, and feline panleukopenia.
 All three of these viruses are highly contagious and potentially life-threatening.

-The feline leukemia virus (FeLV) is the primary cause of virus-associated deaths and is second only to trauma as the leading cause of cat deaths.
-The virus kills 85% of cats within three years of diagnosis.
+FeLV is the primary cause of virus-associated deaths and is second only to trauma as the leading cause of cat deaths.
+The virus kills 85% of cats within 3 years of diagnosis.
 The disease is transmitted from cat to cat through saliva, blood, or urine.
 Communal grooming and fights are the most common ways the virus spreads, though kittens can contract the disease in utero or through their mother’s milk.